sccannan/MTGA-Deck-Randomizer/README.md

 	* THB = Theros Beyond Death
 	* IKO = Ikoria
 	* M21 = Core 2021
-* Mana Colors: Check the mana colors you want your deck possibly being
+* Mana Colors: Check the mana colors you want your deck possibly being.
+If you have "R", "W", and "RW", theres a 33% chance your deck is only Red, a 33% chance your deck is only White, and a 33% chance your deck is Red and White
 	* R = Red
 	* W = White
 	* G = Green